Skip to main content

 Definition

-A CAM audit is a systematic review of a landlord's common area maintenance charges against the general ledger, lease exclusions, and calculation methodology.
-CAM audits verify gross-up accuracy, cap enforcement, pro-rata denominators, and expense pool composition.
-They can be initiated by tenants (under lease audit rights) or performed proactively by landlords.
+A CAM audit is a review of a landlord's CAM charges against the general ledger, lease exclusions, and calculation method.
+It verifies gross-up accuracy, cap enforcement, pro-rata denominators, and expense pool composition.
+Tenants can request one under lease audit rights.
+Landlords can also run one proactively before issuing statements.

 By Angel Campa, Founder, CapVeri · Last updated: March 2026